Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 It’s likely that staking income is considered income based on the fair market value of your crypto at the time of receipt.
 If you dispose of your staking rewards in the future, it’s likely that you’ll pay additional taxes depending on how the price of your crypto changed since you originally received it.

-While SARS hasn’t put out guidance on how cryptocurrency airdrops are taxed, it’s likely that airdrop rewards will be taxed as income based on your crypto’s fair market value at the time of receipt.
+While SARS hasn’t put out guidance on how cryptocurrency airdrops are taxed, it’s likely that airdrop rewards will be considered income based on your crypto’s fair market value at the time of receipt.

 If you dispose of your airdrop rewards in the future, you’ll be taxed depending on how the price of your crypto has changed since you originally received it.